dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 The component algorithm forgery verifier target does not need to be the intended recipient of the hybrid-signed message and may even be in an entirely different system.
-This vulnerability is particularly an issue among concatenated or nested hybrid signature schemes when component verification is allowed.
+This vulnerability is particularly an issue among concatenated or nested hybrid signature schemes where individual component verification could be possible.
 It should be noted that policy enforcement of a hybrid verification does not mitigate the issue on the intended message recipient: the component forgery could occur on any system that accepts the component keys.